mtanghu/Transformer-Trader/README.md

 ## Pipeline
 ### Data
 This project focused on minute level OHLCV data (since that seemed to be the only widely available data even among paid services) where OHLCV stands for Open, High, Low, Close, and Volume.
+87 currency pairs were considered (including some precious metals) totaling some ~.5 billion minutes worth of data.

 Using pandas some key steps were taken to get the data ready for modeling:
 - Interpolate any gaps (where no price data was reported for the minute) as most data providers would not report minutes where no volume/trades occurred